Paradies tree

 For rooftop and vibes

-One of the hottest restaurants in town is Contessa, a stunning rooftop restaurant with its jewel-toned velvet chairs and banquettes and views of the city and Public Garden.
+One of the hottest restaurants in town is Contessa, a stunning rooftop restaurant with its jewel-toned velvet chairs and banquettes and views of the city and the Public Garden.
 The menu is Italian-American and comes by way of New York-based Major Food Group, co-founded by Mario Carbone.
-Contessa also has solid Italian cocktails with Italian influences, from negronis to a refreshing Sgroppino.
+Contessa also has solid Italian cocktails with Italian influences, from Negronis to a refreshing Sgroppino.

-For Somali cuisine by the airport: Tawakal Halal Cafe
+For Somali cuisine near the airport

 Luxury stay with a view

 The Newbury is Boston’s latest luxury hotel.
 It opened in the summer of 2021 in a historic property that first opened in 1927 as The Ritz-Carlton.
 The guest rooms’ muted tones and custom furnishings offer a relaxing and calming space, and all rooms feature a rainforest shower.
-It is conveniently located across the street from the Public Garden and some rooms offer a view of the garden.
+It is conveniently located across the street from the Public Garden, and some rooms offer a view of the garden.
 There is a dimly lit bar with classic cocktails and bar fare, as well as a vibrant rooftop restaurant with modern Italian-American cuisine.

 For music lovers

 The Verb Hotel is a boutique rock & roll-themed hotel set in a restored 1959 motor inn.
 Thanks to its proximity to Fenway Park, the hotel attracts both music and Red Sox lovers alike.
 The guest rooms and the common areas showcase rock & roll memorabilia.
 There is a heated outdoor pool and sundeck as well as a large collection of vinyl that guests can borrow to play on their in-room record player.
-Find neat design touches like a hole on the shower glass partition, placed there so guests can adjust the water temperature before stepping into the shower.
+Find neat design touches like a hole in the shower glass partition, placed so that guests can adjust the water temperature before stepping into the shower.

 For a hip hotel with unique history